Guidance

 • not tell them the customer’s name as this defeats the purpose – we expect the person acting as referee to be able to confirm the application and customer’s details

-If you are dealing with an urgent or compassionate application, you must contact the referee by phone, as long as you are certain they can correctly identify the customer.
+If you are dealing with an urgent or compassionate application, you must contact the referee by phone, if you are certain they can correctly identify the customer.

-If you are working on AMS and contact a referee by email you must send it from your team email address and not your personal email address.
+When contacting a referee by email, you must send it from your team email address and not your personal email address.

 You must: